 In reality, gamification has nothing to do with gaming at all.
 It just borrows game mechanics that can work in other environments.

-Launch & Sell Your Online Course With Kajabi
+Launch and Sell Your Knowledge Content With Kajabi

 Check out Kajabi’s free downloadable ebook resources.

 Find more blog posts by category: